vonWolfehaus/von-grid/README.md

 I never found a good (and free!) library for creating perfect hexagons and arranging them in a grid.
 But I did find [Amit's wonderful explanation](http://www.redblobgames.com/grids/hexagons/), and finally had the time to throw something together.

-You can use the `Board` class with different graph types (hex, square, and later on: abstract), or you can make your own if you implement the interface.
+You can use the `Board` class with different graph types (hex and square), or you can make your own if you implement the interface.

 Please use this to make awesome hex-based web games.
 Or port the code and make awesome hex games there.
 Just make cool hex games, ok?